 LTI specification establishes a way to integrate external learning applications, like Turnitin and ALEKS, with Buzz.

-Note: Buzz has actively supported IMS Global's LTI specification since it was created in 2010.
-Buzz is an IMS-certified LTI 1.1 learning platform, which allows you to access other LTI-certified tools from within Buzz.
+Note: Buzz has actively supported 1EdTech (formerly IMS) Global's LTI specification since it was created in 2010.
+Buzz is an 1EdTech-certified (formerly IMS) LTI 1.1 learning platform, which allows you to access other LTI-certified tools from within Buzz.

-In 2019, IMS announced that its LTI 1.3 and LTI Advantage specifications, which provide additional functionality and security, would replace the soon-to-be deprecated LTI 1.1 specification.
-Buzz continues to support LTI 1.1, and Buzz is also now an IMS-certified platform for LTI 1.3 and LTI Advantage.
+In 2019, 1EdTech (formerly IMS) announced that its LTI 1.3 and LTI Advantage specifications, which provide additional functionality and security, would replace the soon-to-be deprecated LTI 1.1 specification.
+Buzz continues to support LTI 1.1, and Buzz is also now an 1EdTech-certified (formerly IMS) platform for LTI 1.3 and LTI Advantage.

 Buzz allows administrators to integrate entire domains with LTI tools, so that teachers and other course authors can link to LTI activities.

 This article covers how course authors can link to individual LTI activities within a course:

 In order to create activities with LTI 1.1, the LTI service must provide you with:

 - The website to which you should point the activity (the hostname).